slip-slap/slip-slap.github.io/_posts/2017-02-19-pl-script-tex-concept.md

 or rows.
 To form an alignment you need to:
 - describe the layout of the columns or rows
 - tell Tex what material goes into the columns or rows
+- To skip down two inches, you would type '\vskip 2in', where 2in is the argument of \vskip.

 ##### 3. argument
 An argument contains text that is passed to a command.